 If you want to use push notifications with custom apps which created with native builder, make sure you have completed the following prerequisite:

-- Complete How to Deploy Your First Mendix Native App through the end of the Making Your First Build section
+- Complete How to Deploy Your First Mendix Native Mobile App through the end of the Making Your First Build section

 3 Setting Up Your Mendix Project